devschooldevops/02_linux/6_system_logging.md

 last                  # show listing of last logged in users lastb                 # show listing of users logged in since the last boot

+less logfile          # go through the logfile

+grep pattern file     # search for pattern in file
 ```